arviz-devs/arviz/GOVERNANCE.md

 * Self Nominations are allowed
 * At the conclusion of the 2 weeks, the list of nominations is posted on the ticket and this ticket is closed.

-#### Length of Tenure
-Council members term limits are 4 years, after which point their seat will come up for reelection.

 #### Election Process